How Jiro Is Personalized For You

 Benchmarks are not evaluative.
 They are a reference point for your own interpretation.

-When data coverage is high, Jiro Health delivers fully personalized metrics calculated from your attributed patient panel, with peer benchmarks specific to your specialty and location.
+When data coverage is high, Jiro delivers fully personalized metrics calculated from your attributed patient panel, with peer benchmarks specific to your specialty and facility.

-When coverage is lower — for physicians in markets where data is less complete, or for physicians whose historical activity is still being indexed — Jiro Health adjusts the level of personalization rather than displaying empty or potentially misleading data.
-In these cases, the platform falls back to specialty-level or location-level signals, which are less specific to your individual practice but still clinically relevant.
-[NEEDS CONTENT: confirm which confidence indicators are currently live in the product and describe how they appear alongside metrics]
+When coverage is lower, for physicians in markets where data is less complete, or for physicians whose historical activity is still being indexed, Jiro adjusts the level of personalization rather than displaying empty or potentially misleading data.
+In these cases, the platform falls back to specialty-level signals, which are less specific to your individual practice but still clinically relevant.

-For physicians with no data available — for example, residents or newly licensed practitioners — Jiro Health provides specialty benchmarks and non-personalized insights while data coverage builds over time.
+For physicians with no data available, for example, residents or newly licensed practitioners, Jiro provides specialty benchmarks and non-personalized Research cards while data coverage builds over time.

 How Consult Is Personalized